JonnyDavison/MoreThanFed/README.md

 As devoplment moved to responsiveness, there was increases to the break point px and a furhter break point added to imporve results.

-- tested on chrome, fire fox, safari
+- Broweser tests on Chrome, Firefox and Safari
+    - Note that old verison of safari do not support .webp image format
-- responsiveness using Chrome dev tools
+- Responsiveness tests Chrome dev tools
-- nav menu, log, title all easy to read and meet accessability expectations
-- all the links work and open to a seperate page
+    - Tests reulted in additional breakpoints
+-  Accessibilty
+    - All components meet accessibity expectations, contrast and readability
+- Internal Links
+    - Flow and assit the navigation of the site
+- External Links
+    - To further reasorces, including social media, open in seperate tab to assist UX navigation
+- Newsletter & Sign Up forms
-- both form work and have required feilds, email feild will only accept email address
+    - Function as expected, both contain required feilds including email address
+    - Note that the forms share to a CI form dump as the site is built for educationl purposes only

 ## Light house report